Trixie Belden and the Killifish Point Mystery

 The man grunted something and hurried up the path, disappearing in the same place that the other man had earlier that day.

-The two girls continued to pick their way along the path and soon found themselves in the same spot that they had observed the man.
-They then followed the winding path the way from which they had seen him come.
+The two girls continued to pick their way along the path and soon found themselves in the same spot where they had observed the man.
+They followed the winding path, following the direction he had come.
 The path took them down and back up the bluff, one of the less straightforward of the many paths at Killifish Point.
 Trixie was almost ready to admit defeat when she saw something that caught her eye.

 Tucked into one of the bluffs, about ten feet above them, was a small crevice that looked just the right size to hold the bag the man had been carrying.
-She left the path to climb up toward the crevice and soon reached the spot.
+She left the path to climb up toward the split in the rock and soon reached the spot.
 Honey stayed below on the path and urged her friend to be careful.

-Trixie peeked inside the crevice and at first glance saw nothing.
+Trixie peeked inside the crevice and at first glance saw nothing in the dimming light.
 Without a flashlight, she really couldn’t see very far into the fissure in the rock.
 Realizing that there was only one way to explore the cavity without a flashlight, she gingerly put her hand inside, hoping that she didn’t disturb a snake or a nest of spiders.
-To her relief, her hand touched upon what felt like a piece of paper, and she withdrew it.
+To her relief, her hand touched upon what felt like a piece of paper, and she quickly withdrew it.
 It was indeed a folded-up piece of paper, and she eagerly unfolded it.
 Her eyes grew wide as she read the contents of the note.

 "Honey!" she shrieked.
 "Those men were connected!
 And I know how!"
-She turned to face her friend and saw, to her horror, that the stocky man with the scraggly hair was standing on the path below her with his arms around Honey, one hand over her mouth, the other holding a ominous looking blade.
+She turned to face her friend and saw, to her horror, that the stocky man with the scraggly hair was standing on the path below her with his arms around Honey, one hand over her mouth while the other hand held an ominous-looking blade.

-"Well, then you know too much then, don’t you, girlie?" he growled in a menacing voice.
+"Well, then you know too much then, don’t you, girlie?" the unwelcome intruder growled in a menacing voice.
 "Now get down here before I throw your friend in the Hudson."

 Trixie had no choice but to obey.